perfood/couch-auth/README.md

 ## How It Works

 Simply authenticate yourself with SuperLogin using any supported strategy and you will be issued a temporary access token and password.
 Then include the access token and password in an Authorization Bearer header on every request to access protected endpoints.
-The same credentials will authenticate you on any CouchDB or Cloudant database you have been authorized to use.
+The same credentials will authenticate you on any CouchDB or Cloudant database you have been authorized to use (either with basic auth or with cookies).

 ## Quick Start